googlearchive/observe-js/README.md

     added[property]; // its value
   });
   Object.keys(removed).forEach(function(property) {
-    property; // a property which has been been removed from from obj getOldValueFn(property); // its old value
+    property; // a property which has been been removed from obj getOldValueFn(property); // its old value
   });
   Object.keys(changed).forEach(function(property) {